Zeeking99/DigitalReceptionist/README.md

+# Digital Receptionist
+The aim of this project is to create an AI receptionist.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).